 With Follow Alice you begin trekking the Annapurna Circuit in Pisang, a small mountain village with incredible views!

-Follow Alice trekkers are driven all the way to Pisang before they start trekking.
+Follow Alice, trekkers are driven all the way to Pisang before they start trekking.

 You don't need to travel this far to start trekking the classic Annapurna Circuit route, but because there are now roads connecting many of the villages lower down on the AC, we prefer to skip this section.
-We're not super fond of walking on jeep track and sharing the way with vehicles.
-The village of Pisang is where the road ends and from there everyone must proceed on foot.
+We're not super fond of walking on jeep tracks and sharing the way with vehicles.
+The village of Pisang is where the road ends, and from there everyone must proceed on foot.
 So this is where Follow Alice likes to start the trek.

 The famous prayer wheel wall in Upper Pisang